This shoe article was written by Daniel Gibbs in 2014 but the content still applies today…

 There’s an entire shoe industry dedicated to providing us with unlimited choice, how can we choose a shoe that is appropriate for us?

 Not quite, I want to keep reading >

 Remember the “4 S’s” when it comes to choosing the right shoe for you:

-- Size – Ensure there is a thumb-width space at the end of your shoe so your toes don’t get cramped.
+- Size – Ensure there is a thumb-width of space at the end of your shoe so your toes don’t get squashed or cramped.
 Try them on at the end of the day when your feet are more swollen.

-- Support – Check your shoes to make sure they are rigid in the middle, flexible at the toes, and have a firm heel counter for support.
+- Support – Check your shoes to make sure they bend where the foot normally bends.
+Shoes should be rigid in the middle, flexible at the toes, and have a firm heel counter for support.

-- Secure – Loosely fitting shoes cause aching and tiredness.
+- Secure – Loosely fitting shoes cause aching and tiredness as your muscles work harder to keep the shoes on.
 Choose shoes that are secure on your feet with laces or a buckle so you will be able enjoy your day for longer.

 - Soft – With the force of 4 times your body weight going through your feet with walking, it is good to have some cushioning in your shoes.

 Should I Wear My Favourite Shoes?